 - Residents should bring their own handtrucks, carts, and other assistive devices to aid in the move-in process, if possible.

 - A limited number of carts will be available, and can be checked out during this time.

 ROLL - Leaving the Residence Hall

 - You will not occupy your room at this time.
-You will return to campus and stay in your residence hall in Stage 2, between August 12-17. < see Stay, Live, Learn, below. >
+You will return to campus and stay in your residence hall in Stage 2.
+New Students attending SOAR on Friday, January 15, may return to campus on Thursday, January 14 or Friday, January 15. < See Stay, Live, Learn, below>

 - Please pay attention to the clock as you unload your belongings and move into your room.
 In order to provide the safest experience for everyone, we ask that you adhere to the time slot you have been assigned.